databacker/mysql-backup/docs/scheduling.md

 The cron dump schedule option uses standard [crontab syntax](https://en.wikipedia.org/wiki/Cron), a single line.

+When cron is configured, `mysql-backup` waits for the next matching cron time.
+It does not run an immediate startup backup and it ignores the frequency and delayed start options.

 If a cron-scheduled backup takes longer than the beginning of the next backup window, it will be skipped.
 For example, if your cron line is scheduled to backup every hour, and the backup that runs at 13:00 finishes at 14:05, the next backup will not be immediate, but rather at 15:00.